 Most social scientists define heroism as exceptional pro-social behavior that is voluntary and involves risk and self-sacrifice.
 Although we respect that definition and recognize its value, we take a more subjective approach in defining a hero.

-If you haven’t read our first heroes book, our definition of a hero is based on our work as social scientists.
-We’ve asked many hundreds of people to tell us who their heroes are, and from our data it’s pretty clear that heroism is in the eye of the beholder.
+If you haven’t read our first heroes book, our definition of a hero is based on our research on people’s stated choices of heroes.
+We’ve asked many hundreds of people to tell us who their heroes are, and why.
+From our data it’s pretty clear that heroism is in the eye of the beholder.
 Preferences for heroes are as varied as people’s taste in music, movies, and paintings.
 Defining a hero is like defining a good meal at a restaurant.
 It depends on your values, your personal experiences, and maybe even the current developmental stage of your life.

 Cancer victims name cancer survivors as their heroes.
 Soccer players list soccer stars as their heroes.
 In short, your needs and motives determine whom you choose as heroes.
 Maturity and development play a role in hero selection, with younger people tending to choose heroes known for their talents, physical skills, and celebrity status.
 Older people tend to favor moral heroes.
 As we get older and wiser, our tastes in heroes evolve.
 Some have suggested that with age and wisdom, our choice of heroes improves — perhaps as we get older we become more discriminating and more respectful of the term “hero”.